EsmailEmami/BlogProject-DDD/README.md

 This Project is a full-stack application of Asp.Net Core 6.0.
 It is based on Domain-Driven Design at its core for implementing a clean-architectured API that powers up an Angular-based SPA application.

 # Techical Stack

-- ASP.NET Core 6.0 (with .NET Core 6.0)
+- Asp.Net Core and C# 10 for cross-platform back-end with:
+  - .Net 6
   - ASP.NET WebApi Core
-- Angular
   - AutoMapper
   - FluentValidator
+  - JWT Bearer Authentication
   - MediatR
   - Swagger UI
   - MSSQL
+- Angular 12 and TypeScript for the front-end with:
+  -  NgBootstrap
+  -  Toastr
+  -  Angular JWT

 # Design Patterns
 - Domain Driven Design